Using Private and Public Assessments in Security Information Sharing Agreements: Conclusion

 \section{Conclusion}

-We modeled information sharing agreements among firms as an N-person prisoner's dilemma game, and equipped it with a simple binary monitoring structure.
-We proposed a repeated-game approach to this problem, and discussed the role of monitoring (private vs. public) on determining whether inter-temporal incentives can lead to the support of cooperation (i.e., full disclosure).
-Specifically, we showed that a rating/monitoring system can play a crucial role in providing a common public signal which, despite being imperfect, can be used to design inter-temporal incentives that lead firms to cooperate on information sharing.
-We also showed that in the absence of a monitor, if the firms are provided with a platform to communicate their privately observed beliefs on each others' adherence to the agreement, it is again possible to design similar inter-temporal incentives.
+We modeled information sharing agreements among firms as an N-person prisoner's dilemma game equipped with a simple monitoring structure.
+We proposed a repeated-game approach to this problem, and discussed the role of monitoring (private vs. public) in building inter-temporal incentives that can lead to firms' cooperation on full disclosure.
+Specifically, we showed that firms can fully cooperate in the long run when provided with a platform to communicate their privately observed beliefs on each others' adherence to the agreement.
+A similar result can be attained if firms coordinate their sharing decisions based on reports by a central monitor.

 An important requirement for the folk theorem, and consequently the design of inter-temporal incentives, is to ensure that firms are sufficiently patient (i.e., they place significant value on their future interactions), as characterized by having discount factors higher than $\underline{\delta}$.
 Despite the fact that the proposed binary monitoring structures in \eqref{eq:private-mon} and \eqref{eq:public-mon} are informative enough for the folk theorem to hold, their accuracy, $(\alpha, \epsilon)$, will impact the requirement on firms' patience, $\underline{\delta}$.
 Characterizing the dependence of $\underline{\delta}$ on $(\alpha, \epsilon)$ is a main direction of future work.
-Particularly, we have only considered one method for using firms' communication of their privately observed signals to establish the folk theorem of Section \ref{sec:folk-private}.
-Determining the optimal method for combining firms' inputs to ensure the lowest $\underline{\delta}$ remains an interesting question.

 Another possible direction is to consider the design of inter-temporal incentives when both types of public and private monitoring are available.
 It is indeed still possible to have firms coordinate based on the public monitoring system's report alone (i.e., use public strategies); nevertheless, it may also be possible to employ \emph{private strategies}, in which firms use both their own observations, as well as the public signal.
 Private strategies may lead to higher payoffs than those attainable through public strategies alone \cite[Chapter 10]{mailath06}, thus making their study of interest to either lower the required discount factor, or when the monitoring signals are not informative enough for a public monitoring folk theorem to hold.